 How to play

 Choose five categories (see examples below) and for each category write six questions ranging in difficulty from easy ($100) to difficult ($600).
-Alternatively use the ESL Jeopardy Questions at the bottom of this page.
+Alternatively use the questions at the bottom of this page.

 Write the categories on the board in a grid (see picture).